 Millet khichdi, coconut yogurt with gulkand

 - Simple khichdi with foxtail millet.
-I have added potatoes and raw mango to the khichdi and flavored with little homemade sambar powder.
+I have added potatoes and raw mango to the khichdi and flavored it with a little homemade sambar powder.

 - Coconut yogurt and rose petals jam will taste very good.
 You can even have this combination with regular yogurt.